Experts’ Share Insights About Digital Life in the Wake of the COVID Pandemic and About Progress Toward Ethical AI by 2030

 Researchers at Elon University and the Pew Internet & Technology Project canvassed technology innovators, entrepreneurs, analysts, academics and digital professionals, asking them to assess today’s trends and imagine what may evolve.
 Two 2021 reports analyze more than 900 experts’ responses, illuminating their hopes and identifying some big challenges.

-Scroll down the page to find details and links.
+Scroll down the page to find details and links to this research.

 What is the likely immediate impact of the 2020-21 pandemic on people-plus-tech – what might digital life look like in 2025?
 This report shares thousands of insightful replies to the following questions: